-This post was sponsored by Hershey Entertainment & Resorts who provided me with admission to Hershey Park Christmas Candylane and admission to Hershey Sweet Lights for my family, as well as Chocolate Bucks to use for snacks in the park and other properties.
+Over the years Hershey Entertainment & Resorts has provided Jersey Family Fun writers and their families with admission to Hershey Park Christmas Candylane and admission to Hershey Sweet Lights, as well as Chocolate Bucks to use for snacks in the park and other properties.
 We appreciate their support of Jersey Family Fun that allows us to share with families information about Hershey Parks hotels & destinations we think your family may enjoy for family vacations.

-I can not say enough about how much I love Hershey!
+I can not say enough about how much I love Christmas in Hershey!

 We spent a lot of time there growing up, so being back at Hershey Park just makes me feel like a kid again.
 Surrounded by all of that chocolate, holiday decor, twinkling lights, festive music, and the smells of kettle corn and roasted nuts, it’s pretty much impossible to not get into the holiday spirit.
 In fact, I think a trip to celebrate Christmas in Hershey is a sweet way to kickoff your holiday season and get in the mood for all of the preparations to come.

 There is so much to see and do, it’s really easy to fill up a weekend.
 We only stayed one night and I would definitely recommend considering at least a two night stay, especially if you have younger kids.

 I recommend arriving in the Hershey Park area on a Friday to take advantage of the Preview Program.
 If you arrive 2.5 hours prior to the Hershey Park closing and buy your tickets for the next day, you can enter for FREE for the rest of that evening.
 If you already have your tickets you can show your ticket for free admission the night before your visit.

 - Arrive and check-in.
 Check-in at the Hershey Lodge is at 4 pm.